 \subsection{Many families}

 In this section $X = \affin{A}$ will be a strictly $k$-affinoid space.
 The aim of this section is to first recall the definitions of the various classes of \emph{rigid/locally/strongly/D-semianalytic/subanalytic} subsets of $X$ that are defined in \cite{Sch_sub}.
 We now give the following definitions.
-A subset $S \subseteq X$ is called : \begin{enumerate} \item[(a)] semianalytic if it is a boolean combination of subsets of the form $\{ x \in X \ \big| \ |f(x)| \leq |g(x)| \} $, with $f,g \in \mathcal{A}$. \item[(b)] Locally semianalytic, if for all $x \in X$ there exists an affinoid neighbourhood $V$ of $x$ such that $S\cap V$ is semianalytic in $V$. \item[(c)] rigid-semianalytic if there is a finite affinoid covering $\{X_i\}_{i=1}^n$ such that $S \cap X_i$ is semianalytic in $X_i$ for all $i$. \item[(d)] Overconvergent subanalytic has been defined in definition \ref{defi_over}.
+A subset $S \subseteq X$ is called : \begin{enumerate} \item[(a)] semianalytic if it is a boolean combination of subsets of the form $\{ x \in X \ \big| \ |f(x)| \leq |g(x)| \} $, with $f,g \in \mathcal{A}$. \item[(b)] Locally semianalytic, if for all $x \in X$ there exists an affinoid neighbourhood $V$ of $x$ such that $S\cap V$ is semianalytic in $V$. \item[(c)] Rigid-semianalytic if there is a finite affinoid covering\footnote{If $X$ is an affinoid space we say that $\{X_i\}_{i=1}^n$ is a finite affinoid covering if for all $i$ $X_i$ is an affinoid domain of $X$ and $X=\cup_{i=1}^nX_i$.} $\{X_i\}_{i=1}^n$ such that $S \cap X_i$ is semianalytic in $X_i$ for all $i$. \item[(d)] Overconvergent subanalytic has been defined in definition \ref{defi_suba}.
 As we proved in the previous section, this corresponds also to overconvergent constructible subsets.
 Moreover, our definition of overconvergent subanalytic subset is the same as the definition of globally strongly subanalytic of \cite[1.3.8.1]{Sch_sub}.
 In \cite{Sch_sub} it is proven and it is correct that this is equivalent to the class of globally strongly \textbf{D}-semianalytic subsets \cite[1.3.2]{Sch_sub}. \item [(e)]$G$-overconvergent subanalytic if there exists a finite affinoid covering $\{X_i\}$ of $X$ such that $S \cap X_i$ is overconvergent constructible in $X_i$ for all $i$.